humbhionline/humbhionline/src/main/resources/templates/dashboard/html/index_nologin.md

 ##Why Another marketplace?
 Most marketplaces take a percentage of the invoice amount as their fee.
 This fee is usually a sizable percentage of the profit margin, making it un-affordable for these small sellers.
 Additionally, these market places take money from the customer and hold it for 2-3 days causing small sellers to deal with lower working capital.

-**"Hum Bhi Online"** was created to remove this entry barrier for small sellers.
+**"HumBhiOnline"** was created to remove this entry barrier for small sellers.
 It is critical for the digital economy to thrive, that India's small sellers adopt online strategies for their businesses.

-##Why choose Hum bhi online?
+##Why choose HumBhiOnline?
 1. Provides a convenient buying option to your buyer, who you are currently losing to other online players.
 1. Get More customers.
 1. Accurate order capture than your current text messages or phone based tracking that are prone to mistakes.